ablaom/MachineLearningInJulia2020/tutorials.md

 fit!(mach, rows=train, verbosity=2)
 ```

-By default, we can also increase `:learning_rate` without a cold restart:
+By default (for this particular model) we can also increase
+`:learning_rate` without triggering a cold restart:

 ```@example tutorials
 model.epochs = model.epochs + 4